-Prerequisites: Zoology 160 or 506, and Chemistry 231, 231L.
 A comparative and evolutionary study of the functions of organ systems and their environmental significance.
 555. (155.)
 Principles of Taxonomy, Systematics and Phylogeny (4) Two lectures and six hours of laboratory.

-Prerequisite: Any one of the following: Zoology 150, 160, 506, Botany 501, 502, 503.
+Prerequisite: Any one of the following: Zoology 200; Botany 501, 502, 503.
 Basis for the classification of organisms.
-Modern concepts and their application in zoology. station in the strength in the state of Englishing Specific problems in laboratory and field.
+Modern concepts and their application in zoology.
+Specific problems in laboratory and field.
 560. (160.)
 Lower Vertebrate Paleontology (4) Two lectures and six hours of laboratory.